nhsconnect/gpconnect/pages/support/support_faq.md

 ## Will it be necessary in all cases to use an NHS service to look up staff/organisation/location information when a supplier may have their own index of this information? ##

-You are welcome to use your own ODS index (i.e. to find an organisation by name/address etc.).
+You are welcome to use your own ODS index (for example, to find an organisation by name/address).
 However, you will need to perform an SDS lookup using the ODS code to resolve the FHIR endpoint that represents that ODS code for the purpose of exposing the Access Record and Appointment APIs.

 ## Why does the guide suggest that all resources should include text in the display property when this information is also in the HTML view? ##